leahrd/comp20-ldanny/my_old_kentucky_home/README.txt

 //7/24/16
 //Web programming

 I have successfully implemented JavaScript to annotate a music video with lyrics to 'My Old Kentucky Home'.
 I have annotated the video, providing lyrics line-by-line.
-I also included two images in my annotation although, I was unable to re-size them.
+I also included two images in my annotation.

 I discussed this assignment with the course TA John Gallagher.